ECB investigation 'woefully inadequate' - Vaughan lawyer

 Vaughan, 48, is accused of saying "there's too many of you lot, we need to have a word about that" to Azeem Rafiq and three other Asian players representing Yorkshire before a T20 match against Nottinghamshire.

-In his closing submissions, Vaughan's lawyer Christopher Stoner KC accused the England and Wales Cricket Board (ECB), who charged Vaughan, of having a "biased position".
+In his closing submissions to a Cricket Discipline Commission (CDC) panel on Tuesday, Vaughan's lawyer Christopher Stoner KC accused the ECB of having a "biased position".

 In reply, ECB lawyer Jane Mulcahy KC said it was "simply not true" the body has been biased in this case and it was "inappropriate" to make that allegation.